-Claim: A Fisher-Price talking doll utters the phrases "Islam is the light" and "Satan is king."
+Claim: A Mattel talking doll uttered the phrases 'Islam is the light' and 'Satan is king.'

 What they heard wasn't what the dolls were saying.

-"Little Mommy Real Loving Baby Cuddle and Coo" is one of a line of "Little Mommy Real Loving Baby" dolls manufactured by Fisher-Price, a subsidiary of toy giant Mattel, Inc. The doll's verbalizations set it apart from other offerings in that toy line: "Cuddle and Coo" was advertised as producing cooing, giggling, and babbling sounds rather than words, thereby imitating the
+"Little Mommy Real Loving Baby Cuddle 'n Coo" was one of a line of "Little Mommy Real Loving Baby" dolls manufactured by Fisher-Price, a subsidiary of toy giant Mattel, Inc. The doll's verbalizations set it apart from other offerings in that toy line: "Cuddle 'n Coo" was advertised as producing cooing, giggling, and babbling sounds rather than words, thereby imitating the

-Mattel said in a press statement about the controversial doll:
+Mattel said in a press statement about the controversial doll that:

 Because the original sound track is compressed into a file that can be played through an inexpensive toy speaker, actual sounds may be imprecise or distorted.